Tana Toraja Sulawesi, Indonesia Travel Guide

 Your visit can revolve around the Rambu Solo' (funeral ceremonies), the most significant cultural events.

-During the wet season (October-May), some areas in the country roads might become less accessible due to mud or landslides.
+During the wet season (October-May), some rural roads might become with limited access due to mud or landslides.

 This can potentially limit access to very secluded sites or cause delays.
-Always check local conditions if you plan to visit isolated areas during this period.
+Always check local conditions when planning to visit isolated areas during this period.